AninditaBasu/inkslate/GUIDE_DEVELOPER.md

 ### Essential functions

 - `setup_gemini(api_key, model_name="gemini-2.5-flash")`: Initialises the Gemini client and returns a GenerativeModel instance.
-- `create_graphology_prompt() -> str`: Builds and returns the full structured prompt used to instruct Gemini how to analyse handwriting.
+- `create_graphology_prompt() -> str`: Builds and returns the full structured prompt that's used for instructing Gemini about how to analyse handwriting.
 This function is the brain of InkSlate.
 It encodes the graphology rules to follow, the output constraints, and the required JSON schema.
 This is the function to modify if you need to add or delete any personality fields, change the wording that's printed in the report, tighten the output constraints, or experiment with different graphology heuristics.
-This function makes Gemini:
+This function makes Gemini do the following things:
-	- Evaluate specific handwriting parameters (slant, pressure, spacing, margins, baseline, letter forms, speed)
+	- Evaluate specific handwriting parameters (slant, pressure, spacing, margins, baseline, letter forms, speed).
 	- Map these visual cues to defined personality traits.
 	- Return only valid JSON with a fixed set of keys, so that downstream parsing is reliable.
 - `analyse_personality(image_path, model, save_results=True) -> Dict`: Runs the handwriting analysis on a single image.